illustration of a school and hospital with concept of data linkage

 Therefore, a new data linkage has now been set up which brings together information from CRIS with cancer records, Hospital Episode Statistics (HES), and mortality records from the National Cancer Registration and Analysis Service (NCRAS).

-The NCRAS, run by Public Health England (PHE), collects information about every patient diagnosed with a malignant tumour in England in order to support public health, service monitoring, and research.
+NHS England are the data controllers of the NCRAS data.
+The NCRAS collects information about every patient diagnosed with a malignant tumour in England in order to support public health, service monitoring, and research.
 The NCRAS collects information on over 300,000 cases of cancer every year, including detailed data about the type of cancer, how advanced it is, and the treatment the patient receives.
-In collaboration with PHE, the CDLS have linked CRIS to cancer data from the NCRAS along with information on hospital visits from HES, and mortality data.
+The CDLS have linked CRIS to cancer data from the NCRAS along with information on hospital visits from HES, and mortality data.

 Improving cancer detection and care

-The CDLS holds anonymised cancer data on all South London and Maudsley NHS Foundation Trust (SLaM) service users who have received a diagnosis of cancer anywhere in England.
-In addition, the CDLS also holds anonymised cancer data on the residents of the four London boroughs which form the SLaM catchment area; Southwark, Lambeth, Lewisham and Croydon.
+The CDLS holds anonymised cancer data on all South London and Maudsley NHS Foundation Trust (the Trust) service users who have received a diagnosis of cancer anywhere in England.
+In addition, the CDLS also holds anonymised cancer data for non-service-user residents of the four London boroughs which form the Trust’s catchment area; Southwark, Lambeth, Lewisham and Croydon.

 The Child and Family Court Advisory and Support Service (CAFCASS) represent children in family court cases in England.
 They operate within the law set by Parliament (Criminal Justice and Court Services Act 2000) and under the rules and directions of the family courts, and they are independent of the courts, social services, education and health authorities and all similar agencies.
 It is CAFCASS’s duty to safeguard and promote the welfare of children going through the family justice system.